Below you'll find answers to the questions we get asked the most about applying for finance from us.

 We are only able to support businesses and do not offer personal accounts or savings accounts to individuals.

 We offer both loans and equity investment for businesses.
-Because of our flexibility, we are able to provide a mixture loans and equity together including mezzanine, a hybrid of loans and equity financing.
+Because of our flexibility, we are able to provide a mixture of loans and equity together including mezzanine, a hybrid of loans and equity financing.

 No, we make commercial loans and investments only.
 However, our finance can work alongside grants to help you get the right level of funding you need.